Computational Social Science

 Coordinated Social Targeting on Twitter

-We developed high-frequency monitoring tools to detect coordinated manipulation on Twitter, documenting anomalous follower patterns including sub-second spikes, sawtooth waves, circulating accounts, and weaponized ancient dormant accounts targeting political figures.
+We developed high-frequency monitoring tools to detect coordinated manipulation on Twitter, documenting anomalous follower patterns including sub-second spikes, sawtooth waves, circulating accounts, and dormant pre-2010 accounts resurfacing in bulk on high-profile political accounts.